 Button Description Moves all columns to the Displayed Columns pane.
 Moves the selected column to the Displayed Columns pane.
-The following g buttons apply to all columns, except for those that are fixed: Status, Filename, • Groups, Qual Processing, Level, Sample ID, and Sample Name. < Moves the selected column to the Available Columns pane. << Moves all columns except those that are fixed.
-Up Moves the selected column name in the Displayed Columns pane one row up in the column order.
-Down Moves the selected column name in the Displayed Columns pane one row down in the column order.
+The following The following buttons apply to all columns, except for those that are fixed: Status, Filename, Sample Type, Groups, Qual Processing, Level, Sample ID, and Sample Name. < Moves the selected column to the Available Columns pane.